ZacharyLeahan/xbmc4xbox-redux/README.md

 </p>

 ## Getting Started
-XBMC4Xbox is the continuation of the popular [Kodi fork](https://www.xbmc4xbox.org.uk/), specifically developed for the Original Xbox (2001).
+Xbox Media Center (XBMC) is the continuation of the popular [Kodi fork](https://www.xbmc4xbox.org.uk/), specifically developed for the Original Xbox (2001).
 This project is a revitalized fork of the original XBMC4Xbox, with the primary goal of aligning it with the latest advancements in Kodi software.
 Our main mission is to keep the GUILIB updated to match Kodi, ensuring that the newest skins can be seamlessly backported.
 By doing so, we aim to bring the best of modern Kodi features to the classic Xbox platform, preserving its legacy while enhancing its functionality.

 ## How to Contribute
 XBMC is created by users for users and **we welcome every contribution**.
 There are no highly paid developers or poorly paid support personnel on the phones ready to take your call.
 There are only users who have seen a problem and done their best to fix it.
 This means XBMC will always need the contributions of users like you.
 How can you get involved?